-Time spent on paid trade union activities as a percentage of total paid facility time 100 % hours
+Time spent on paid trade union activities as a percentage of total paid facility time 100 % hours i.
+Related parties and other connected charities and organisations

 The Trust leads are responsible for the Maths Hub and Computing Hub for the local area.